mdxs/BLESuite/README.md

 following items:

 * dnf install bluez-libs-devel python2-devel python2-sphinx python2-gevent
-* follow the rest of the installtion instructions to install the supplied version of Scapy and BLESuite
+* follow the rest of the installation instructions to install the supplied version of Scapy and BLESuite

 With Fedora 28, there has been one non-repeatable reported issue with BLESuite